lino-framework/getlino/docs/usage.rst

         Don't ask anything.
 Assume yes to all questions.

-    .. option:: --asroot

-        Whether you have root permissions and want to install system packages.

     .. option:: --dev-repos

         A space-separated list of repositories for which this site uses the